jlsemi/smartsnmp/doc/how-to-write-mib-group.md

     mib.module_methods.or_table_reg("1.3.6.1.2.1.4", "The MIB module for managing IP and ICMP inplementations")

-Then the registry of the new group including 'sysORID', 'sysORDesc' and 'sysORUpTime' will be stored in 'sysORTable' and will be shown in SNMP request query later.
+Then the registry of the new group will be shown as three fields of 'sysORID', 'sysORDesc' and 'sysORUpTime' stored in 'sysORTable' and shown in SNMP query response later.